Rob Friedman (baseball analyst): Pitching analyst

+Pitching Books

+Friedman has written at least two books on pitching.

-Friedman wrote a book on analyzing Japanese pitchers including Yu Darvish, Yoshinobu Yamamoto and Shohei Ohtani that was published in 2025 and available primarily in Japan.
+In 2025, he wrote a book analyzing Japanese pitchers including Yu Darvish, Yoshinobu Yamamoto and Shohei Ohtani.
+This book is available primarily in Japan.

+In 2026, Friedman's book "Unhittable," which chronicled the advent of modern pitching, was reviewed in The Wall Street Journal by Will Leitch who called it "Pitch Perfect" and concluded: "Mr. Friedman is well-situated to explain how the sport has changed in the two decades since “Moneyball.”
+If you want to understand modern baseball, whether you like it or not, “Unhittable” is an instructive guide."

+In August 2026, Friedman was featured in the author series at the National Baseball Hall of Fame and Museum.

 FlatGround

 In January 2019, Friedman started the FlatGround app with a focus on pitchers getting recruited and scouted through social media.
 Friedman's FlatGround app account has been cited as a new development in baseball recruiting and scouting.
 FlatGround is followed by many MLB executives, which allows players to get free exposure.

-Some of the professional pitchers who have credited Friedman and FlatGround with helping them get noticed by Major League affiliated organizations include: Justin Topa, Taylor Grover, Chris Dula, Chris Nunn, Nathan Patterson, Tyler Gillies, Casey Crosby, D. J. Snelten and Jordan Brink.
+Some of the professional pitchers who have publicly mentioned that Friedman and FlatGround have helped them get noticed by Major League affiliated organizations include: Justin Topa, Taylor Grover, Chris Dula, Chris Nunn, Nathan Patterson, Tyler Gillies, Casey Crosby, D. J. Snelten and Jordan Brink.

 In August 2019, Nathan Patterson's signing received coverage by national publications, where Patterson mentioned that the exposure he received due to a viral video on FlatGround app and PitchingNinja assisted him in signing a professional contract with the Oakland Athletics.
 Patterson's signing has been referred to as Friedman's "most public success story."

-In 2022, Friedman's tweet of independent league pitcher Logan Sawyer was credited with helping get him signed by the St. Louis Cardinals.
+Later, in 2022, Friedman's tweet of independent league pitcher Logan Sawyer was credited with helping get him signed by the St. Louis Cardinals.

 Additionally, in early 2019, a young baseball player, Jax Nystrom, who was highlighted on Friedman's FlatGroundBats account was contacted by Alex Bregman to hit with him in Spring Training, which was featured on MLB.com as well as other publications.